GianpaoloBranca/SoftwareEng2/scratches/RASD.md

  - [R8.1] At the end of each ride the system must notify the user with all the informations concerning the last usage, among which the total amount charged and details about eventual discounts or penalties.
  - [R8.2] If at the beginning of a ride the client is suitable for the discount of which at [R4.1], the system notifies the correct detection with an on screen notification.
- - [R8.3] At the end of a ride, if the user results parked inside a charging station, the system reminds him to insert the plug in the specific socket to get the discount of which at [R4.4] using an on screen notification. **To check**
+ - [R8.3] At the end of a ride, if the user results parked inside a charging station, the system reminds him to insert the plug in the specific socket to get the discount of which at [R4.4] using an on screen notification.
+ - [R8.4] The system eventually notifies the user with every update regarding the service, including changes in the terms and conditions document which will always have to be accepted again.

 #### Non-functional Requirements